-- Selection, assessment, and inclusion on the waiting list of liver transplant candidates
+- Selection, assessment, and enrollment on the waiting list of liver transplant candidates.

-- Selection and assessment of patients requiring highly-specialized interventional radiology and endoscopy procedures (e.g., TIPS, intra-arterial treatments)
+- Selection and clinical management of patients with advanced liver disease complications (portal hypertension, liver neoplasia) eligible for highly-specialized interventional radiology and interventional endoscopy procedures (e.g., TIPS, intra-arterial treatment of hepatocarcinoma, etc.)

 - Pre- and post-transplant treatment of HCV and HBV infections.

 - Innovative protocols for post-liver transplant immunosuppressive therapy.